Mr-Piyush-Kumar/Data_Science_Projects/README.md

 # Projects
-All Data Science projects completed by me
+All Data Science projects completed by Piyush Kumar